Web-App Instruction

 This web app focuses on neurobiology concepts.
 It gives students an opportunity to self-assess and clarify their conceptual understanding of neurobiology.
 Per topic category, a series of concept screens is presented.
 Each screen consists of a concept statement followed by four phrases that are either true or false.
 Color-coded correct/incorrect responses appear as feedback to student choices.
 An Answer button reveals correct answers and a conceptual explanation.
 Topic and Concept buttons facilitate navigation.

-Note: A Neurobiology Concepts Checker web site designed for computer screens and Flash Player browsers is available at this URL: http://vanat.cvm.umn.edu/neuroConcepts/
+Note: A Neurobiology Concepts Checker web site designed for computer screens and tablets is available at this URL: http://vanat.cvm.umn.edu/neuroConcepts/

 Locate Neurological Lesions Guide